lumberjackdev/website/_posts/2021-04-09-simple-spring-boot-on-k8s.md

 ### Accessing the Application
-At this point, you might be tempted to point the browser to `http://localhost:8080/actuator/health` to see the running application's health.
+At this point, we might be tempted to point the browser to `http://localhost:8080/actuator/health` to see the running application's health.
 By default, Pods and their containers will only be accessible within the cluster.
 To access the application, the request will need to be made within the cluster.
 To do this, first find the Pod's IP Address by running:

 ```bash
 kubect describe pod demo